The apartment is on the third floor of an old brick tenement. I knock on the door and hear the snap of a deadbolt.

 "It's getting all over your shirt.
 That's disgusting."

 I roll my eyes.
 "Can this conversation wait until another time?
-Like any time after I'm done with this fudgesicle and the next one I'm going to eat after this one?"
+Like after I'm done with this fudgesicle and the next one I'm going to eat after this one?"
 I reach for another fudgesicle, and his pill crusher so I can insufflate it.

 Featured articles and columns that don't fit anywhere else on Something Awful.